I go to Playa Blanca for health benefits and to visit the cats. I am called the cat woman at home because I am a feeder of hungry cats.

 When I am in Playa Blanca I feel relaxed, warm and mentally and spiritually lifted.
 The year round sun brings me back time and time again for the health benefits I receive.
 I get a good rest from the mental distress and depression I experience as a result of Raynaud's phenomena.

 I also come back to Playa Blanca because I fell in love with the feral cats on the island.
 I have now known some of the feral cats for years and they know me.
-I get pleasure from seeing the cats and how well they are taken care of by Freddy the cat man of Playa Blanca and his team of cat friends.
+I get pleasure from seeing the cats and how well they are taken care of by FCH volunteers and their team of cat friends.

-Here I share images of Playa Blanca and the cats and hope you enjoy.
+Here I share images of Playa Blanca and the lovely feral cats and hope you enjoy.

 Rocky And Friends

-Little Rocky was so tiny when he was found with other kittens and rescued from certain death on the streets by Freddy.
+Little Rocky was so tiny when he was found with other kittens and rescued from certain death on the streets by Freddy who was the founder of the charity.
 Almost daily new kittens are being found on the island.
 These little ones were some of the lucky ones and they are lovely.

 When Rocky was well and old enough to be neutered, it was found that Rocky was actually a little girl cat.
 Rocky is now called Rockita.